livrasand/lingo-readme-stats/README.md

 - `cache_seconds` (optional): Cache-Control header seconds.
 Default: 1800
 - `format` (optional): Set to `json` to get raw JSON data instead of SVG
 - `follow_btn` (optional): Set to `true` to show a follow button linking to the user's Duolingo profile
+- `show_description` (optional): Set to `true` to display a description of the user's current language level based on their XP
+- `name` (optional): Custom name to use in the description (defaults to the user's Duolingo name)

 ## Examples